s890081tonyhsu/nchusg_bs_irc/README.md

 2. Nginx - to link between the subdomain and the port, and doing some security for our server.

+   Apache - if you can setup the mod_proxy, you can tell us.

+3. Python - to log down the irc

 ### Installation

 *Note: This requires Node.js to run.
 Make sure you have installed Node.js first! http://nodejs.org/download/*